ray155093/azure-docs.zh-tw/articles/resource-group-linked-templates.md

       }
     ]

-Azure Resource Manager 服務必須能夠存取連結的範本。您無法為連結的範本指定本機檔案或只可在本機網路存取的檔案。您可以只提供 URI 值，其中包含 **http** 或 **https**。有一個選項是將連結的範本放在儲存體帳戶中，並將 URI 用於該項目，如下列範例所示。
+The Resource Manager service must be able to access the linked template.
+You cannot specify a local file or a file that is only available on your local network for the linked template.
+You can only provide a URI value that includes either **http** or **https**.
+One option is to place your linked template in a storage account, and use the URI for that item, such as shown in the following example.

     "templateLink": {
         "uri": "http://mystorageaccount.blob.core.windows.net/templates/template.json",
         "contentVersion": "1.0.0.0",
     }

-雖然連結的範本必須可從外部存取，但它不必供大眾存取。您可以將您的範本新增至只有儲存體帳戶擁有者可以存取的私人儲存體帳戶。接著，在部署期間建立共用存取簽章 (SAS) Token 來啟用存取權。您會將該 SAS Token 加入連結範本的 URI。如需在儲存體帳戶中設定範本並產生 SAS Token 的步驟，請參閱[使用 Resource Manager 範本與 Azure PowerShell 部署資源](resource-group-template-deploy.md)或 [Deploy resources with Resource Manager templates and Azure CLI (使用 Resource Manager 範本和 Azure CLI 部署資源)](resource-group-template-deploy-cli.md)。
+Although the linked template must be externally available, it does not need to be generally available to the public.
+You can add your template to a private storage account that is accessible to only the storage account owner.
+Then, you create a shared access signature (SAS) token to enable access during deployment.
+You add that SAS token to the URI for the linked template.
+For steps on setting up a template in a storage account and generating a SAS token, see [Deploy resources with Resource Manager templates and Azure PowerShell](resource-group-template-deploy.md) or [Deploy resources with Resource Manager templates and Azure CLI](resource-group-template-deploy-cli.md).

-以下範例顯示連結到其他範本的父範本。連結的範本是透過以參數傳遞的 SAS Token 來存取。
+The following example shows a parent template that links to another template.
+The linked template is accessed with a SAS token that is passed in as a parameter.

     "parameters": {
         "sasToken": { "type": "securestring" }